Federal prosecutors tell Trump that he is a target in classified files probe

 Updated June 7, 2023 at 11:35 PM ET

-Former President Donald Trump's lawyers have received notice from the Justice Department that Trump is a target of the Mar-a-Lago documents inquiry, according to a source with knowledge of the matter.
+Former President Donald Trump's lawyers have received notice from the Justice Department that he is a target of their inquiry into his handling of classified documents after he left office, according to a source with knowledge of the matter.

 That notice gives lawyers a chance to argue against indictment.
 People who receive target letters are usually indicted, but not always.